RTO-Spinal-Stim/Stroke-R01-Aim1/README.md

 # Stroke-R01
-All code for the Stroke R01 project
+All code for Aim 1 of the Stroke R01 project

-A different change from Stroke-R01.
-From Aim1-test